 We use the reverse sear method for Ribeye.
 This is especially true for thick cuts of meat, because simply grilling can be a challenge with flare ups.
 More importantly, adding a smoke flavor element to the steak is simply amazing, and not much extra work.
 Using the reverse sear method on these thick steaks will ensure the meat is cooked to your preferred temperature every time.
 We love the Thermoworks thermometer products for all things around here.

-You can read more about reverse sear here.
+Learn more about the reverse sear method in our guide.
 But simply put, reverse sear is:

 - Smoking the meat at a low temperature